 Tracking Your Earnings

 Your Jam.com dashboard gives you a complete view of your creator economy activity.
-You can see your current Gem balance, your Coin balance, your recent transaction history, and which of your tracks are generating the most engagement and revenue.
+You can see your current Gem balance, your licensing earnings, your recent transaction history, and which of your tracks are generating the most engagement and revenue.

 The Gem history section shows every Gem you have earned, broken down by source: uploads, favorites received, upvotes, and community engagement.
 This helps you understand what is driving your earnings so you can focus your efforts on the activities that generate the most value.

-The Coin ledger tracks every licensing transaction, including the license type, the buyer, and the amount earned.
-When your Coin balance reaches the withdrawal threshold, you can request a payout directly from the dashboard.
+The licensing ledger tracks every transaction, including the license type, the buyer, and the amount earned.
+When your balance reaches the payout threshold, you can request a payout directly from the dashboard.

 The Bigger Picture

-The Gem and Coin system is designed around a simple belief: creators should be rewarded for the value they create.
+The Jam.com economy is designed around a simple belief: creators should be rewarded for the value they create.
 Gems reward community contribution.
-Coins reward commercial value.
-Together, they create an economy where you do not need a label deal, a million followers, or a viral moment to start earning from your music.
+Licensing rewards commercial value.
+Together, they create an economy where you do not need a label deal, a million followers, or a viral moment to start earning from your music โ or distributing it to the world's biggest streaming platforms.

 The most important thing is to start.
 Upload your best work.
 Enable licensing.
 Participate in the community.
-The Gems and Coins will follow.
+The Gems and earnings will follow โ and so will the opportunities to put your music everywhere.